Marry Me Chicken Pasta: The Viral Recipe That Lives Up to the Hype

 Step 6: Combine Everything

 Add the cooked chicken back into the skillet and stir it into the sauce.
-Let it sit for a minute so the chicken can soak up some of that flavor.
+Allow it to rest for a minute, enabling the chicken to absorb some of that flavor.

 Add the cooked penne pasta to the skillet and toss everything together until every piece of pasta is coated in that gorgeous creamy sauce.